Scientific Name

 Description

-Pachypodium namaquanum is a slow-growing succulent with a cylindrical, simple or rarely branched stem covered with warty tubercles from which sharp spines protrude in a slightly downward direction.
-The stem grows 10 feet (3 m) tall and one foot (30 cm) in diameter.
-Leaves crowded at the apex of the trunk, forming a rosette.
+Pachypodium namaquanum is a slow-growing succulent with a cylindrical, simple or rarely branched stem covered with warty tubercles from which sharp spines protrude slightly downward.
+The stem can grow up to 10 feet (3 m) tall and 1 foot (30 cm) in diameter.
+The leaves are crowded at the tip of the trunk, forming a rosette.
 They are simple, obovate to oblong, grey-green, and densely velvety on both surfaces.
-Flowers are tubular, red inside, yellow-green outside, up to 2 inches (5 cm) long, up to 0.4 inches (1 cm) in diameter, and appear in late winter and spring.
-The fruit of two follicular mericarps is densely grey pubescent, up to 1.6 inches (4 cm) long, tapering to the apex.

 Hardiness

-USDA hardiness zones 10b to 11b: from 40 °F (+4.4 °C) to 45 °F (+7.2 °C).
+USDA hardiness zones 10b to 11b: from 40°F (4.4°C) to 45°F (7.2°C).

 How to Grow and Care